WHAT TO DO

 Petrin Hill is one of Prague's largest green spaces.
 It's great for quiet, tree shaded walks away from the crowds down below.
 The hill provides commanding views of the city and once upon a time it was draped with vineyards.
 You can also still see the quarry that provided stone for most of the town's Romanesque and Gothic buildings.
 In the peaceful Kinsky Garden (Kinskeho zahrada), on the southern side of Petrin, is the 18th century wooden Church of Saint Michael (kostel sv Michala).
 Take the Petrin Funicular Railway from Ujezd up to the top (it runs every ten minutes).
 From Petrin, it's an easy walk down to the Strahov Monastery.
 In 1140 Vladislav II founded the monastery for the Premonstratensian order, a religious order of Canons of the Catholic Church.
 The present monastery buildings, completed in the 17th and 18th centuries, functioned until the communist government closed them down and imprisoned most of the monks - they returned in 1990 after the wall came down.
 The main attraction here is the magnificent Strahov Library.
 It is the largest monastic library in the country, with two spectacular baroque halls dating from the 17th and 18th centuries.
 You can peek through the open doors, but you can't go into the halls themselves - it was found that fluctuations in humidity caused by visitors' breath was endangering the frescoes.
 The stunning interior of the Philosophy Hall (Filozoficky sal, 1780) was built to fit around the carved and gilded, floor to ceiling walnut shelving.
 The feeling of height here is accentuated by a grandiose ceiling fresco, Mankind's Quest for True Wisdom - the figure of Divine Providence is enthroned in the center amid a burst of golden light, while around the edges are figures ranging from Adam and Eve to the Greek philosophers.
 The room outside the hall contains an 18th century Cabinet of Curiosities, displaying the remains of sea creatures.
 Another case contains historical items and the library's most prized possession, the Strahov Evangeliary - a 9th century codex in a gem studded 12th century binding.
 A hallway leads to the older, but even more beautiful Theology Hall (Teologisky sal, 1679).
 The low, curved ceiling is thickly encrusted in ornate baroque stucco work and decorated with painted cartouches depicting the theme of 'True Wisdom', which was acquired through devotion.
 When exiting the library be sure to stop in next door to Klasterni Pivovar Strahov.
 Dominated by two polished copper brewing kettles, this little pub in Strahov Monastery serves up two varieties of its St Norbert beer - dark (tmavy) and amber (polotmavy).
 It opened in 2000 on the site of a monastic brewery that was in operation from 1628 to 1907.

 From the monastery, continue down the hill until you reach the city's most popular attraction - Prague Castle (Prazsky hrad).
 Looming above the Vltava's left bank, its compact ranks of spires, towers and palaces dominate the city center like a fairy tale fortress.
-It's the largest ancient castle complex in the world; within its walls lies a fascinating collection of historic buildings, museums and galleries that are home to some of the Czech Republic's greatest artistic and cultural treasures.
+It's the largest ancient castle complex in the world; within its walls lies a fascinating collection of historic buildings, museums and galleries that are home to some of Czechia's greatest artistic and cultural treasures.
 The castle has always been the seat of Czech monarchs as well as the official residence of the head of state.
 Its history begins in the 9th century, when Prince Borivoj founded a fortified settlement here.
 Note: there are two kinds of ticket (each valid for two days), which allow entry to different combinations of sights within the complex.
 I recommend visiting the Story of Prague Castle Museum, the Old Royal Palace and the totally awesome St Vitus Cathedral.
 Housed in the Gothic vaults beneath the Old Royal Palace, the Story of Prague Castle is one of the most interesting exhibits in the castle.
 It traces 1000 years of the castle's history, from the building of the first wooden barricade to the present day.
 The exhibits include the grave of a 9th century warrior discovered in the castle grounds and replicas of the Bohemian crown jewels (the actual jewels are locked away inside St Vitus Cathedral), including the gold crown of St Wenceslas.
 If you have a serious interest in Prague Castle then you should begin here as an orientation.
 The Old Royal Palace is one of the oldest parts of the castle, dating from 1135.
 It was originally used only by Czech princesses, but from the 13th to the 16th centuries it was the king's own palace.
 At its heart is the grand Vladislav Hall and the Bohemian Chancellery, scene of the famous Defenestration of Prague in 1618.
 The Vladislav Hall (Vladislavsky sal) is famed for its beautiful, late Gothic vaulted ceiling designed by Benedikt Rejt.
 All the presidents of the republic have been sworn in here.
 A door in the hall's southwestern corner leads to the former offices of the Bohemian Chancellery (Ceske kancelare).
 On May 23, 1618 - Protestant nobles rebelling against the Bohemian estates and the Habsburg emperor threw two of his counselors out the window.
 This Second Defenestration of Prague sparked off the Thirty Years' War.
 Built over a time span of almost 600 years, St Vitus is one of the most richly endowed cathedrals in Central Europe.
 It is vital to the religious and cultural life of the Czech Republic - housing treasures that range from the 14th century mosaic of the Last Judgement and the tombs of St Wenceslas and Charles IV, to the baroque silver tomb of St John of Nepomuck, the ornate Chapel of St Wenceslas and stunning art nouveau stained glass by Alphonse Mucha.
 The most beautiful of the cathedral's numerous chapels is Parler's Chapel of St Wenceslas.
 Its walls are adorned with gilded panels containing polished slabs of semiprecious stones.
 Wall paintings from the early 16th century depict scenes from the life of the Czech's patron saint, while even older frescoes show scenes from the life of Christ.
 On the southern side of the chapel a small door (locked with seven locks) hides a staircase leading to the Coronation Chamber, where the Bohemian crown jewels are kept.
 Conclude your tour of the city by taking a relaxing, one hour boat cruise on the Vltava River or explore on four wheels with the entertaining Prague Old Car Tours - they offer sightseeing with commentary in classic cars.

 WHERE TO EAT